Envy-dot/CampusLibrarySystem/README.md

 - Local environment variables can go in `.env.local`.
 Do not commit secrets.
 Secrets will not be committed!
 - Loft Music by The Weeknd is goated 😭
 - If using Firebase services, set your Firebase credentials and project ID in env vars or the Firebase config file.
+- NOTE: ALL DATA ON THE SYSTEM ARE MOCK DATA WITHOUT A LINKED DATABASE.
+LINK YOUR DATABASE AND REMOVE THE [text](src/lib/data.ts) FILE